twemyss/hat/README.md

 We suggest using the free web version of this tool, which we host at [homeacuitytest.org](https://homeacuitytest.org).
 However, you can also install and run this tool locally, although some Linux experience is required.

+This codebase is a re-write of the code at homeacuitytest.org with a focus on extensibility (supporting new optotypes), speed, and backwards compatibility. **This codebase is not yet complete.** For the original code used for the publication, please email the authors via the contact form at [homeacuitytest.org](https://homeacuitytest.org).

 ## Running the HAT server

 This server runs on Rust.
 To install Rust on a linux machine, follow the instructions [here](https://www.rust-lang.org/tools/install).
 Then, switch to Rust nightly by running: